 What is Metal Fabrication?

-Most metal fabrication uses sheet metal, which can be up to .25 inches thick.
-Fabricators convert this sheet metal into products or tools.
-We cut, stamp, fold, or shape metal to create the finished part.
+Most metal fabrication uses sheet metal, which can be up to 0.25 inches thick.
+Fabricators convert this sheet metal into products or tools that get stamped, folded, shaped or joined to create a finished component.

 Some examples of products made with metal fabrication include:

 - Metal windows and doors

 Metal fabrication is important in making parts for mass consumption.
 Products like cans, screws, cutlery, pans and pipes are included in this category.
 These products tend to have consistent requirements and a wider tolerance for error.
 This means that the parts can differ in small ways from the original design and still function as expected.